KSheridan86/project-5-RossAnthonyDesigns/README.md

 [Back to the Top](#table-of-contents)
 #### Database Schema

 Several custom models were predicted to be required when building the site.
-A Profile Model was included.
-In order for the users to create Recipes a custom recipe model was required, which would be linked to the User Profile through using the profile as a foreign key.
+On top of the standard Sculpture/Order models these included a Newsletter signup Model a Message Model and a customer Review model.
 The database schema was drawn out by hand.

 ![Database Schema Diagram](./docs/database-schema.jpg)